dmitry2d/study/README.md

-# Junior Fullstack App Design Blog
+# Fullstack App Design Blog

 This is a place where i study modern fullstack app design and build and app named "Works App 2.0" and make this process public.